pammagalhaes/prophet-forecast-api-mlops/README.md

 Deployment on Render

+The project is deployed automatically on Render via a Deploy Hook.

+Every push to the master branch triggers:

+- Docker image build

+- Push to Docker Hub

+- Automatic deployment to Render

 The API is deployed at:

 ➡️ https://prophet-forecast-api-mlops.onrender.com

 ## GitHub Actions & CI/CD

-The project includes GitHub Actions workflows for:
+The project includes a GitHub Actions workflow that performs:

-- Running unit tests (if added later)

-- Validating code structure
+- Code checkout and validation

 - Building the Docker image

+- Pushing the image to Docker Hub (if credentials are configured)

-- Preparing deployment steps
+- Automatic deployment to Render using a Deploy Hook

 # Screenshots